sahilkirti/flask-docker-app/README.md

-This is a simple flask we application running in a docker container -
+This is a simple flask we application running in a docker container-

 DIRECTORY STRUCTURE :